kentugo/KEN-s-world/README.md

 # Portfolio
-this is my journey in highschool
+this is The Coding journey